 Some people with dementia and their carers will be entitled (often called ‘eligible’) to have their needs for care and support met by the local authority, free of charge or at a reduced cost.
 They must meet certain criteria to be eligible.
 Anyone wishing to get care and support paid for by the local authority must have a care needs assessment (for a person with dementia), or a carer’s assessment (for a carer).

-This page is for people living in England and is not intended for Wales and Northern Ireland, where the laws are different.
+This information is for people living in England and is not intended for Wales and Northern Ireland, where the laws are different.
+For information about the laws in Wales see factsheet W418, Assessment for care and support in Wales, and for Northern Ireland see Assessment for care and support in Northern Ireland.